lingtalfi/TheBar/discussions/inject-svelte-in-existing-app.md

 ```

 Notice how this file creates a js global variable **MyComponent** and assigns the svelte component to it.
-Thanks to that global variable we can now call our svelte component in **index.html**.
+It's that same global variable that we referenced from the **index.html**.